natenka/pyneng-book-en/docs/source/book/05_basic_scripts/index.rst

 Generally speaking, script is a regular file.
 This file stores the sequence of commands that you want to execute.

-Let’s start with basic script and display several strings on standard output.
+Let's start with basic script and print several strings on standard output.
 To do this, you need to create an access_template.py file with this content:

 .. code:: python